-- 1. Move to the sampling location. - 2.
-Note the stationID on the field sheet. - 3.
-Collect Samples: - a.
-For non-integrated samples: - 1) Open and secure the Kemmerer bottle. - Gently lower the bottle to the desired depth (based on the center of the sampler) and release the messenger.
-Give the rope a slight tug to ensure the sampler has shut properly. - 3) Gently bring the Kemmerer back to the surface and ensure the sampler is tightly closed.
-Should the sampler not be properly closed, discard the sample and take another. - 4) Attach the tubing with the flow control hose clamp to the spigot of the Kemmerer (Figure 6). - 5) Open the spigot valve and allow some water to pour out in order to flush the tubing. - 6) Attach the open end of the tubing to the Luer-lock stopcock and 60 mL syringe (Figure 6).
+- 1. Move to the sampling location.

+- 2. Note the stationID on the field sheet.

+- 3. Collect Samples:

+- a.
+For non-integrated samples:

+- 1. Open and secure the Kemmerer bottle.

+- 2. Gently lower the bottle to the desired depth (based on the center of the sampler) and release the messenger.
+Give the rope a slight tug to ensure the sampler has shut properly.

+- Gently bring the Kemmerer back to the surface and ensure the sampler is tightly closed.
+Should the sampler not be properly closed, discard the sample and take another.
+Should the sampler not be properly closed, discard the sample and take another.

+- 4. Attach the tubing to the spigot of the Kemmerer (Figure 6).

+- 5. Open the spigot valve and allow some water to pour out in order to flush the tubing.